We use cookies on this site to enhance your experience.

 Students in this pathway must complete at least 10.0 credits of English courses, fulfilling specific requirements in consultation with the English Advisor.
 Students must use this worksheet in tandem with the English Honours worksheet to determine which courses fit each Category requirement.

-Laurier students applying to the Vancouver Film School (VFS) must be registered at Laurier in the English and Film Studies programs and have completed a minimum of 2.0 credits in English.
+Laurier students applying to the Vancouver Film School (VFS) must be registered at Laurier in the English and Film Studies programs and have completed a minimum of of 1.5 credits in English and 1.5 credits in Film Studies.
 Laurier students may start the VFS programs after completing 10.0 overall credits at Laurier (normally Year 3) and then return to Laurier to complete Year 4 and their remaining degree requirements.

 Students in this pathway must complete at least 7.0 credits in English and 7.0 credits in Film Studies, fulfilling specific requirements in consultation with their English and Film Advisors.
 The following requirements are for the English portion of the Combined Honours Degree.
 Students must use this worksheet in tandem with the Combined Honours English worksheet to determine which courses fit each Category requirement.